End Onerous Payday Loan Regulations – It’s Supposed to be a Free Market

 With its reputation for tempting desperate borrowers into “debt traps,” placing limits and regulations on the payday loan industry seems like a good idea.
 Dr. David Evans, the founder and chairman of Market Platform Dynamics, or MPD, said, “If the Consumer Federal Protection Bureau, or CFPB, is going to stop some unscrupulous payday lenders from tricking people into paying high interest rates to borrow money, I’m all for it.“ He went on to say, “But, what I’m afraid the CFPB is doing is making it tough for people who need to borrow money to get loans.”

 While the reasons behind payday loan restrictions often hinge on helping borrowers avoid a continuous cycle of debt, the data indicates that this is not a problem.
 Research shows that short-term loans are repaid in full within several months 80 percent of the time.

-Short-term loan lenders wouldn’t be able to stay in business if borrowers weren’t paying them back, so a business model that relies on people defaulting on their loans doesn’t make sense.
+Short-term loan lenders wouldn’t be able to stay in business if borrowers weren’t paying them back, so a business model that relies on people defaulting on their cash now loans doesn’t make sense.